-Comparisons don’t help anyone in regards to their mental wellbeing.
+Comparisons don’t help anyone in regard to their mental wellbeing.
 I know I’ve always compared myself to this one friend I’ve known the longest, because they were everything I wasn’t, smarter, better looking, liked more, and white.

-Create a healthy reward system for when you achieve the changes to your self-sabotaging ways, to help reinforce those changes.
+Create a healthy reward system for when you achieve the changes to your self-sabotaging ways to help reinforce those changes.
 You can also use these healthy rewards for when you achieve anything you want to achieve, to help you stay motivated and to reward your effort.

-Most of our bad habits can be boiled down to wanting instant gratification or needing to instantly self smooth.
+Most of our bad habits can be boiled down to wanting instant gratification or needing to instantly self-smooth.
 This need will obviously sabotage the things we want because the things we need to work towards won’t give us that gratification until some time later.
-What’s worse until we reach that point we might have to contend with the stress associated with trying.
+What’s worse, until we reach that point, we might have to contend with the stress associated with trying.

-If like me, you have a problem with procrastination, then you need to get a little proactive.
+If, like me, you have a problem with procrastination, then you need to get a little proactive.
 Get a pen and paper, sit down, and start thinking about the things that are likely to cause you to procrastinate.
 Then, work out ways you could try to overcome what you’ve identified or ways you can avoid them.

 For example, for me, music is a good way to get motivated to do something.
 So when I’m feeling like I’d rather do anything other than what I need to do, I blast the tunes, sing along (badly), dance like no one is watching, and get the energy flowing.
 Doing something like this will help you feel motivated to do what you need to do.